elixir-europe-training/ELIXIR-Training-SPLASH/pages/lifecycle/develop.md

 ## What are the pedagogical aspects?

-Pedagogical aspects of developing training include organizing for and building in inclusivity, engagement, effective content, and mechanisms for improvement.
+[Pedagogical aspects of developing training](https://elixir-europe-training.github.io/ELIXIR-TrP-GOBLET-Train-the-Trainer/session_1#session-1---part-v---six-strategies-for-effective-learning) include organizing for and building in inclusivity, engagement, effective content, and mechanisms for improvement.

-- **Assessing Learning Outcomes**: Use to develop content and if needed revisit the LO’s definition.
+- **Assessing Learning Outcomes**: Use to develop content and if needed revisit the learning outcomes definition.
 - **Logical Structure**: Organise training content in a logical and coherent manner, ensuring smooth progression from one topic to the next.
 - **Effective Signposting**: Use clear headings, subheadings, and visual cues to guide learners through the material.
 - **Diverse Learning Materials**: Utilise a variety of material formats, such as text, visuals, videos, and interactive exercises, to promote learning.
 - **Engaging Activities**: Incorporate hands-on activities and interactive elements to enhance learner engagement and retention.
-- **Formative Assessment**: Regularly assess learner understanding through quizzes, polls, or short exercises to identify knowledge gaps and provide timely feedback.
+- **Formative Assessment**: Regularly [assess learner understanding](https://elixir-europe-training.github.io/ELIXIR-TrP-GOBLET-Train-the-Trainer/session_4#session-4---part-ii---what-is-assessment) through quizzes, polls, or short exercises to identify knowledge gaps and provide timely feedback.
 - **Teaching aides**: Instructor notes and presenters notes or transcripts should be developed and stored in the same location as presentations and exercises, to facilitate future reuse.
 - **Inclusive Design**: Consider the needs of diverse learners by providing alternative formats and accessibility features - e.g. video captions, colourblind-safe colour palettes...
-- **Continuous Improvement**: Revisit the lesson plan frequently to guide effective development.
+- **Continuous Improvement**: Revisit the [lesson plan](https://elixir-europe-training.github.io/ELIXIR-TrP-GOBLET-Train-the-Trainer/lesson_plan) frequently to guide effective development.
 Integrate mechanisms to gather feedback from learners and trainers to identify areas for further development of the materials (see also [evaluate](evaluate.md)).

 ## What are the logistical aspects?